 Take a Deep Breath

 No matter how accurately you document the evidence, and no matter how fair you are when making your claim, the insurance company will try to fight its way out of paying the amount you are owed.
 Just like all businesses, insurance companies are trying to make money, and paying out expensive claims isn't in their best interest.

 Of course, it’s nothing personal, especially if you are doing everything right.
 Negotiating can be a frustrating process, but it's the only way to settle a car accident claim.
 The company may ask you to settle the car insurance claim before repairs are made.
-They may try to argue that the accident was partially or entirely of your fault or that you haven’t provided enough evidence—but don't let it get to you.
+They may try to argue that the accident was partially or entirely your fault, or that you haven’t provided enough evidence—but don't let it get to you.
 Just calmly stick to your story and do the best you can.

 If you sustained bodily damage (injury) or damage to your property, it's a good idea to send a letter that outlines your medical costs, your out-of-pocket expenses, and any lost income as a result of the accident.
 The claims adjuster for the insurance company will respond to your assessment with one of their own—or they might send one first.

 They will always offer you a lower amount than you think you are owed, but this is a regular part of the process, and you shouldn't take it personally.
 At this point, you can either accept the insurance company’s offer or continue to negotiate.
 If you and the insurance company don't reach an agreement, you might need to file a lawsuit, but hopefully, it doesn't come to that.